fossasia/susi_iOS/README.md

 Make the app functionality and UI/UX similar to the android app for Susi.

+## Development Setup

+Before you begin, you should already have the Xcode downloaded and set up correctly.
+You can find a guide on how to do this here: [Setting up Xcode](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppStoreDistributionTutorial/Setup/Setup.html)

-## iOS App Development Set up
+## Setting up the iOS Project

-- Clone / Fork the repo
-- Run `pod install` to install the Pods (dependencies)
+1. Download the _susi_iOS_ project source.
+You can do this either by forking and cloning the repository (recommended if you plan on pushing changes) or by downloading it as a ZIP file and extracting it.

+2. Navigate to the unzipped folder and run `pod install`.

-- Open `Susi.xcworkspace`
+3. Open `Susi.xcworkspace` from the folder.

-- Build and run in the simulator
+4. Build the project (⌘+B) and check for any errors.

+5. Run the app (⌘+R).and test it.

 ## Communication

-Please join our mailing list to discuss questions regarding the project: https://groups.google.com/forum/#!forum/loklak
+Please join our mailing list to discuss questions regarding the project: https://groups.google.com/forum/#!forum/opntec-dev

 Our chat channel is on gitter here: https://gitter.im/fossasia/susi_iOS